-Are you an 6th–12th grader looking to get a jump-start on your future?
-With Stride Career Prep, you can use your middle school and high school years to figure out where you want to go and how to get there.
+Are you a 6th–12th grader looking to get a jump-start on your future?
+You can use your middle and high school years to figure out where you want to go and how to get there.
 In addition to core courses, you'll take career-focused electives to explore your options and find your passion—all while earning your high school diploma.
 Discovering what you want to do now can prepare you to dive into a career right out of high school or help you make the right decision about your college major.

 Student Success Coaching

 AZVA high school students can meet with Success Coaches to get advice on creating résumés, networking, interviewing, financial aid, college preparation, internships, and more!
 These virtual sessions are free to students at K12-powered schools.

 Our Success Coaches also host live, interactive webinars to better prepare students for their futures with expert insight and advice on college and career prep.
 These events are open to all high school students.

 Prepare to take industry-recognized certification exams upon graduation*

 K12 teamed up with businesses nationwide to give students the opportunity to explore different career fields while discovering their passions.
 Watch as K12-powered students experience Job Shadow Week.

 AZVA students can enroll in career clubs, also called career technical service organizations (CTSOs).
 CTSOs allow students with similar career interests to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
 AZVA offers these career clubs: